 Thank you for volunteering.
-Those thanks come from the Chancellor, HHJ Dight CBE, HHJ Alan Johns QC and the other Business & Property Judges at the County Court at Central London ("CCCL"), the Chancery Bar Association ("ChBA"), the RCJ Advice Bureau ("Advice Bureau"), the Personal Support Unit ("PSU"), Advocate (formerly known as the Bar Pro Bono Unit ("Advocate")) and LawWorks.
+Those thanks come from the Chancellor and the Judges of the Chancery Division, the Chancery Bar Association ("ChBA"), the RCJ Advice Bureau ("Advice Bureau"), the Personal Support Unit ("PSU"), Advocate (formerly known as the Bar Pro Bono Unit ("Advocate")) and LawWorks.